Bandwidth/generator-incubator/README.md

 just a specific sub-generator in a directory.
 For example, you might only want to have a .travis.yml file created, but nothing else.
 A sub-generator like this could be invoked with the following command: `yo incubator:travis`

-Currently the only sub-generator is "core".
-It adds all files required to work with the Incubator best practices and requirements.

 ## License